Gabi-coder-collab/Phd-Exercise-Gabriel/README.md

 - d_i is the distance between corresponding atoms
 - N is the number of atoms

-The RMS value is calculated using pymatgen matcher.get_rms_dist(mp_struct, llm_struct)
+The RMS value is calculated using pymatgen matcher.get_rms_dist(mp_struct, llm_struct) and the final score is defined as:

-The RMS is a standard measure of structural deviation, representing the  average magnitude of atomic displacements between two structures
-The final score is defined as:
 Score = 0.75 + 0.25 * exp(-k*RMS)

 Interpretation: